 While Cloudflare recommended the DNSCrypt route at one point, which I suspect you’d be equally happy with,2 I opted to use their first-party cloudflared app, since I knew I wanted to use Cloudflare as my upstream DoH provider.
 You can follow the official Pi-Hole DNS over HTTPS guide to install and configure cloudflared.
 As part of that configuration, you’ll tell the Pi-Hole to use cloudflared as its upstream DNS server (by default,

 127.0.0.1#5053) instead of one of the commercial ones provided.
 With that, any non-blocklisted domain lookups will be forwarded to cloudflared, which itself will forward them to Cloudflare’s DNS server over HTTPS for resolution, meaning all DNS queries made using your Pi-Hole will always leave your network encrypted.

 Blocking all other DNS lookups

-Device manufacturers rely on the ability to “phone home” in order to monetize your usage information.
+Device manufacturers rely on the ability to “phone home” to monetize your usage information.
 To avoid the exact type of blocking I just described above, many devices (for example, Roku) come with Google or another DNS server hardcoded.
 Such devices will ignore the DNS server your router specifies and instead will try to use the manufacturer-defined DNS server, avoiding all the great ad-blocking and privacy securing networking we just set up.
 The good news is that most (all?) devices will fall back to your router-specified DNS server, if the default is unreachable.

 53 (DNS’s dedicated port) entirely to ensure all DNS from the network was filtered and encrypted.
 You can do this by creating a “DNS” port group on the UDM (port 53), and adding a WAN out reject rule for any traffic to that port.
 To confirm it’s working,